 A third consequence of the constructional view of language is that there is no principled distinction between lexis and grammar.
 Knowledge of language is seen as consisting of form-meaning pairings, some of which have fixed, short forms and specific meanings (apple, slide, fast), whereas others are highly schematic in both form and meaning (wh-clefts, subject-to-object raising, left dislocation).
 The elements in the first category are commonly associated with the term lexis, those in the second category with the term grammar.
 On the constructional view, the two are seen as end points on a continuum.
 What motivates this view is that between monomorphemic lexical elements and complex clausal constructions, there is a vast range of patterns with varying degrees of schematicity and complexity, including idioms, word formation processes, and semi-fixed phrasal constructions.
-I will discuss all of these in more detail below.
+I will discuss all of these in more detail in this chapter.

 As was suggested above, lexical elements are situated at the more concrete end of the lexis-grammar continuum, since their meanings tend to be highly specific and their phonological forms fully specified.
 Speakers’ knowledge of language of course includes a large number of individual lexical elements, but beyond that, it also comprises a sizable number of collocations and multi-word strings, such as thank you, happy new year, or Have I got news for you.
 These multi-word patterns are actually not entirely fixed, but can be varied in flexible ways.
 For instance, the expression happy new year can easily be extended into a happy, healthy, and successful new year.
 We thus have knowledge of schemas, rather than absolutely fixed strings.
-To flesh out this idea, an expression such as He went nuts instantiates a schematic pattern in which the verb go is paired with a subject and a predicate such as nuts to indicate that someone became very angry or displayed some other irrational behavior.
+To flesh out this idea, an expression such as He went nuts instantiates a schematic pattern in which the verb go is paired with a subject and a predicate such as nuts to indicate that someone became very angry or displayed some other irrational behaviour.
 The meaning of go in this context is different from its usual, motion-related meaning (cf. He went home).
 Rather than encoding motion, the verb here encodes a change of state.
 This meaning, however, is not solely observable in He went nuts, but also in similar expressions, such as She’s gone insane or I’ll go crazy.
 Crucially, not all predicates can be used in this way: ?She’s gone impolite, ?I’ll go happy, or ?He went dirty may perhaps be interpreted as meaningful sentences of English, but they are not conventional ways of saying that someone turned impolite, happy, or dirty.
 What this means is that He went nuts is not just a fixed, idiomatic expression.
-Instead, the expression represents a construction that is schematic in three ways: It may accommodate different subjects, different forms of the verb go, and a range of different predicates that are related to the notions of confusion and agitation (nuts, mad, crazy, bonkers, wild, etc., cf. Bybee 2013 for an analysis of a similar construction).
+Instead, the expression represents a construction that is schematic in three ways: it may accommodate different subjects, different forms of the verb go, and a range of different predicates that are related to the notions of confusion and agitation (nuts, mad, crazy, bonkers, wild, etc., cf. Bybee 2013 for an analysis of a similar construction).
 Speakers of English know this, and so a representation of what might be called the go crazy construction should be part of the constructional network that is meant to model the grammar of English.
 At the same time, it is clear that the go crazy construction is neither purely a matter of lexis, nor just a matter of syntactic rules.
 From the perspective of traditional grammar writing, the construction would be viewed as belonging to the periphery of grammar, rather than its core.
 From the view of Construction Grammar, the go crazy construction is situated closer towards the lexical end of the lexis-grammar continuum.